GaliAshok1/GaliAshok1/README.md

 # 👋 Hi, I’m @GaliAshok1

 - 👀 I’m interested in software development and new technologies.
-- 🌱 I’m currently learning advanced topics in Machine Learing and Cloud etc..
+- 🌱 I’m currently learning advanced topics in Machine Learing and Cloud computing etc..
 - 💞️ I’m looking to collaborate on open-source projects and innovative solutions.
 - 📫 How to reach me: [galiashok1200@gmail.com]
 - 😄 Pronouns:He/Him